robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 ]
 ---
 # Dr. Gandhi's Version
-## .red[Basis for the belief] that software will operate as expected in its threat environment
+## .red[Basis for the belief] that software will operate as expected in its .red[threat environment]
 .red[Resist] most attacks

 .red[Tolerate] as many as possible of those attacks it cannot resist